puppygraph/puppygraph-mcp-server/README.md

 ### Claude Desktop Configuration

-You can set up the MCP server in your Claude Desktop configuration and include environment variables directly in the config:
+You can set up the MCP server in your Claude Desktop configuration and OPTIONALLY include environment variables directly in the config:

 ```json
 {